UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Converting-Jupyter-to-Batch/README.md

 ```

 # Check Output
-You'll find the generated slurm output files in the directory where you submitted your job.
-In this example, the histogram we generated will also be saved in the same place.
-Any text output that the job generated will be saved in the text file ```slurm-$SLURM_JOB_ID.out```.
+You'll find the slurm output files in the directory where you submitted your job.
+In this example, the histogram we created will also be saved in the same place.
+Any text output from your Python script will be saved in the text file ```slurm-$SLURM_JOB_ID.out```.
 ```
 [netid@cpu27 JupyterExample]$ ls
 Hist-Plot.ipynb  slurm-288817.out  Hist-Plot.png  Hist-Plot.py  Hist-Plot.slurm
 ```

-An easy method to view the image is through Open OnDemand using the [file browser](https://public.confluence.arizona.edu/display/UAHPC/Open+On+Demand#OpenOnDemand-FileBrowser) which will allow you to easily navigate the directories you have access to.
+An easy method to view the image is through Open OnDemand using the [file browser](https://public.confluence.arizona.edu/display/UAHPC/Open+On+Demand#OpenOnDemand-FileBrowser).
 To view the histogram, find the relevant directory (either in your ```/home```, ```/groups``` or ```/xdisk```), click the three dots next to Hist-Plot.png, and select View.

 <img src="view-png-in-ood.png" alt="view-png-in-ood.png" width="950"/>